dinhhientran/sample-rent/README.md

 # Demo

-e deployed it on Heroku.
+We deployed it on Heroku.
 See it here https://sample-rent.herokuapp.com/